aptos-foundation/AIPs/aips/federated-keyless.md

 - Existing JWK consensus infrastructure will likely not support more than 4,000 JWKs (so $\le$ 2,000 dapps).
 - Most dapps will not have enough stake to be able to propose their OIDC provider to Aptos governance.
 - It puts onus on Aptos governance to decide which dapps should be allowed to use keyless with their favorite OIDC provider.
+  - e.g., need to be able to clearly identify a “legitimate” OIDC provider / dapp, or risk adding too many to JWK consensus and potentially DoS
   - e.g., when seeing two proposals for the same Auth0 OIDC with different tenants (i.e., dapps), what would be a fair process to decide between the two?

 ## Specification and Implementation Details

  > How will we solve the problem?
 Describe in detail precisely how this proposal should be implemented.
 Include proposed design principles that should be followed in implementing this feature.
 Make the proposal specific enough to allow others to build upon it and perhaps even derive competing implementations.

-At a *high*-level, the [overview above](#high-level-overview) explains the main idea: create new federated keyless account type that points to a secondary source of truth for the JWKs of its OIDC provider.
+At a *high*-level, the [overview above](#high-level-overview) explains the main idea: create a new federated keyless account type that points to a secondary source of truth for the JWKs of its OIDC provider.
 At a *lower* level, the [reference implementation section below](#reference-implementation) discusses the new Rust structs, Move structs and Move functions that are needed to enable this functionality.

 Some noteworthy implementation details are: